 Lowering your standards is not the solution to your tenancy problem.
 While we fully understand that the thought of an empty rental is frightening, the thought of a hellish tenant should be even scarier.

 At the very least, ensure that off-season leases are short-term so that any less than ideal tenant is not around for the long haul.
 That only works if it is someone you are willing to take even that short-term chance on, though, and that is not always the case when applications are sparse.

 So — what can you do if you have no great prospects, but you do not want to leave your rental property empty?
 There is always a solution to every problem.
 In this case, that solution comes in the form of estate sitters.

-How Estate Sitters Can Solve Your Tenant Problem
+How House Sitters Can Solve Your Tenant Problem

 If it is clear that your rental is simply not going to move in the off-season, you have probably already wrapped your head around the loss of rental income.
 Not all is lost, however!
 One of the biggest headaches of an empty rental property is just that — the emptiness.
 An occupied home causes all kinds of problems, from insurance snafus to increased risk of crime and property damage, including the impact of rain, snow and cold.
 You can’t up and leave your own home to house-sit or you’ll have the exact same problems in a different place.
-That is where an estate sitter comes in to save the day.
+That is where an house sitter comes in to save the day.